Check out current Philanthropy News HERE.

 Make A Donation

 FAUSA Philanthropy seeks to support projects that benefit women and children, including programs of the FAWCO Foundation and an annual Banner Project concentrating support in the Americas (North and South America and surrounding islands).
 The seeds of the FAUSA Philanthropic program were planted in 1997 with donations of backpacks filled with books and school supplies for children in Bogota, Columbia.
 FAUSA philanthropy has evolved through the years to become a dedicated and reliable support for FAWCO and The FAWCO Foundation.
-Our growing relationship with the Foundation has given our members and their children greater opportunity to apply for the Foundation’s Education Awards and Development Grants.
-In 2017, FAUSA applied for tax-exempt 501(c)(3) status to better enable our members and other supporters to donate to our causes.
+FAUSA's growing relationship with the Foundation has given our members and their children greater opportunity to apply for the Foundation’s Education Awards and Development Grants.
+In 2018, FAUSA was granted tax-exempt 501(c)(3) status to better enable our members and other supporters to donate to our causes.

 Annual FAUSA Banner Project